 The second way to split training is by body part.
 Workout splitting by body part is similar to workout splitting by muscle group.

-There are eleven main body parts to work out, including the:
+There are eleven main body parts to work out:

 For example, someone doing a 3-day split will work their chest, biceps, and triceps on Monday; forearms, shoulders, and back on Wednesday; then their entire lower body on Friday.
 Again, this is just one of the many ways you can split by body part.

 The last most popular way to split up a workout routine is by movement type.
 Push/pull movements are the most popular movement workout split type.
 If you are unfamiliar with the push/pull method, check out our complete guide to the push/pull training split!